greggman/wgpu-matrix/README.md

 ## Why another 3d math library?

-Most (all?) math libraries for the web at this point assume webgl is the rendering api.
+Most (all?) math libraries for the web at this point assume WebGL is the rendering API.
-Webgpu and webgl are similar, but there are some differences with the z-clip plane in `ortho` and `perspective` functions.
+WebGPU and WebGL are similar, but there are some differences

+* z-clip plane in `ortho`, `perspective`, and `frustum` functions.
+* mat3 is 12 floats in WebGPU, 9 in WebGL

-API design-wise this library puts `out` as an optional last parameter in each function call as this is more convenient.
+Also, design-wise this library puts `out` as an optional last parameter in each function call as this is more convenient.
 These differences have more detail below.